kevinyswong/kevinyswong.github.io/index.md

 thrust out like a hen sitting on her eggs, enticing to the hands like a pomeranian's coat.
-It is a cloudy afternoon, a uniform grey pall, bleak and gloom looming in the skies above, time seemingly halted, the movements of the guiding lights in abeyance, left without an announcement when early afternoon becomes early evening.
+It is a cloudy afternoon, a uniform grey pall, bleak and gloom looming in the skies above, time seemingly halted, the movements of the guiding lights in abeyance, left without an announcement when late afternoon becomes early evening.
 Perhaps it is the changing of the seasons.
 A mild chill this morning, headwind of the winter ahead.